sumeyaali/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions are a way to save authenticated information so there's no need for the client to re-enter login credentials on every request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

 - [ ] What does bcrypt do to slow down attackers?